jespyxis/kubeintro/Docker_Primer/step1/text.md

 command to obtain Help information about the *docker run* command.

 Using this returned information, execute the command to create and run a container from the *ubuntu* image.
 The *interactive* and *pseudo-tty* options shall be used and the container shall execute the *bash* shell.
-We also want to give extended priviledges to the container.
+We also want to give extended privileges to the container.

 <details>
   <summary>Solution</summary>